ccallawa/alyvix_doc/test_case_building.rst

 All of the Alyvix applications can be launched from the Windows Command Prompt or PowerShell.
 Note that they inherit the permissions of the shell they were launched from.

-|

 .. _test_case_building_designer:

-.. topic:: Alyvix Designer
+.. rubric:: Alyvix Designer

 Alyvix Designer lets you select graphic :iconlink:`gloss|components|glossary.html#glossary-component` on a captured screen to use as test case objects, whether they're images, rectangles, or text.
 You can then define triggers and actions to apply when those templates are recognized later in a live interaction with an application.

 Designer will save the set of templates, called the :iconlink:`gloss|component tree|glossary.html#glossary-component-tree` as a single test case